This webpage aims to provide you with an overview of specialty training in Child and Adolescent Psychiatry (CAP) in the Southwest.

 Placements

-- Exeter: paediatric liaison.
-This post with Dr Rory Conn has 3 principle areas of focus.
-Firstly, working as part of the Risk Assessment Service, conducting assessments of children and young people admitted to the paediatric estate with self harm and overdoses.
-Secondly, providing psychiatric support for young people at risk of admission for Eating Disorders, and those undertaking 3 week “refeeding” programme under paediatrics.
-Thirdly, caring for young people with perplexing presentations – medically unexplained symptoms, and those at the interface of physical and mental health.
+- Exeter: CAMHS Outpatients and Paediatric Liaison: Dr Rory Conn is the psychiatric supervisor.
+This post is based at Evergreen House and has three principle areas of focus.
+Firstly, working as part of the Crisis Home Treatment Team (one morning a week), conducting assessments of children and young people admitted to the paediatric estate with self-harm and overdoses.
+Secondly, providing psychiatric support for young people at risk of admission for Eating Disorders, and those undertaking “refeeding” admissions under paediatrics.
+Thirdly, caring for young people with perplexing presentations – medically unexplained symptoms, and those at the interface of physical and mental health – for example children with diabetes or gastro problems, with co-morbid mental health difficulties.
+The trainee will also be timetabled to complete one “Initial Assessment” in our specified MDT CAMHS clinics, per week.

-- Plymouth: Plym Bridge House – General Adolescent In-Patient Unit: Plym Bridge House is a purpose built General Adolescent Unit (GAU) for young people between the ages of 13 and 18.
-Dr Fernanda Garcia-Costas is the supervisor.
+- Plymouth: Plym Bridge House – General Adolescent In-Patient Unit: Plym Bridge House is a purpose-built General Adolescent Unit (GAU) for young people between the ages of 13 and 17.
+Dr Fernanda Garcia-Costas is the psychiatric supervisor.
 The unit has 12 beds.
-Patients have complex psychiatric disorders including eating disorders and emerging personality disorders / Complex PTSD / significant attachment difficulties.
-On placement you will be responsible for the care of some patients under supervision and will participate in the weekly MDT meeting and other meetings including CPAs and Tribunals.
+Patients tend to have complex psychiatric disorders including eating disorders and emerging personality disorders / Complex PTSD / significant attachment difficulties.
+On placement you will be responsible for the care of some patients, under supervision from Fernanda, and you will participate in the weekly MDT meeting and other meetings including CPAs and Tribunals.
 Therapy experience includes community groups, family therapy and individual psychological therapies.

-- Bodmin: Sowenna, General Adolescent In-Patient Unit: Sowenna, is a purpose built, state of the art inpatient facility and the service has recently been accredited by the Royal College of Psychiatrists.
-Working under the supervision of Dr Seb Rotheray, higher trainees would have the opportunity to lead on the care of some patients and gain skills in inpatient management, with a focus on developmental, trauma-informed care.
-There is a well devised curriculum of competencies to be learnt and then taught and there is plenty of opportunity for cross MDT working, including but not limited to, working in reflective teams, developing the education programme and gaining individual therapy competencies.
+- Bodmin: Sowenna - General Adolescent In-Patient Unit: Sowenna, is a purpose built, state of the art inpatient facility.
+Working under the supervision of Dr Seb Rotheray, you will have the opportunity to lead on the care of some patients and gain skills in inpatient management, with a focus on trauma-informed care.
+There are a range capabilities to be learnt and then taught and there is plenty of opportunity for MDT working, including but not limited to, working in reflective teams, developing the education programme and gaining individual therapy competencies.

-- Plymouth: : Revive - Outpatients (Mount Gould Hospital).
-Dr Ben Parker is the supervisor and there are a wide variety of opportunities besides Core CAMHS.
-These include the neurodevelopmental pathway, Severe Learning Disabilities team, DBT, CBT, Family Therapy, Art Therapy, Child Psychotherapy, Children in Care Team, CAMHS Eating Disorder Pathway, Infant Mental Health Team, CAMHS Liaison Team, CAMHS Crisis Team, CAMHS Home Treatment Team, CAMHS Early Intervention in Psychosis Team and I-TASC (specialist team working with families with developmental trauma).
+- Plymouth: Revive - Outpatients (Mount Gould Hospital).
+Dr Ben Parker is the psychiatric supervisor and there are a wide variety of opportunities besides Core CAMHS.
+These include spending time with the Neurodevelopmental Pathway, the Severe Learning Disabilities team, DBT, CBT, Family Therapy, Art Therapy, Child Psychotherapy, Children in Care Team, CAMHS Eating Disorder Pathway, and Infant Mental Health.
+Dr Ben Parker works specifically with the CAMHS Liaison, CAMHS Crisis Pathway, CAMHS Home Treatment Team, CAMHS Early Intervention in Psychosis Pathway and I-TASC (specialist pathway working with families with developmental trauma) and a post working just within some or all of these teams can be created, depending on the needs of your training.

 Research